EasySportsApps/RandomTeamsApp/README.md

 - **❌ Delete players**: Remove players from the list who are not attending a specific training session or match.
 - **🎲 Randomize groups**: Generate random training or competition groups with customizable filters by sport, team, age category, and position.

-If you have any suggestions for improvement, feel free to share them in the [Discussions](https://github.com/EasySportsApps/RandomTeamsApp/discussions) section 💬 of our GitHub repository or send us an [email](mailto:easysportsappsproject@gmail.com) 📧.

 ## 💡 Future features and ideas for RandomTeamsApp

 In future versions of RandomTeamsApp, we are considering adding the following features: